makelab-kaist/makelab.github.io/_projects/2024_BlinkBoard.md

 # {{page.title}}: {{page.subtitle}} ({{page.year}})

-Motivated by the necessity of guiding and monitoring students when assembling electronic circuits during in-class activities, we propose BlinkBoard, an augmented breadboard that enhances synchronous and remote physical computing classes.
-BlinkBoard uses LEDs placed on each row of a breadboard to guide, via four distinct blinking patterns, how to place and connect components and wires.
-It also uses a set of Input/Output pins to sense voltage levels or to generate voltage output at user-specified rows.
-Our hardware uses an open protocol of JSON commands and responses that can be used directly via a command line interface to control the hardware.
-Alternatively, these commands can be issued within a front-end graphical application hosted on a computer for a more user-friendly interface, and to ensure bidirectional and real-time communication between the instructor’s guiding and monitoring panel, and all the students’ remote BlinkBoards.
-The BlinkBoard hardware is affordable and simple, partially due to a customized circuit configured via a hardware description language that handles the LEDs’ patterns with minimal load on the Arduino microcontroller.
-Finally, we briefly show BlinkBoard in use during a workshop with high-school students and an undergraduate design course.
+_BlinkBoard_ is an augmented breadboard designed to help and monitor students assembling electronic circuits in both in-person and remote classes.
+It uses LEDs with four blinking patterns to guide component and wire placement and includes Input/Output pins for voltage sensing or generation.
+Controlled via an open JSON protocol through command line or graphical interface, it enables real-time communication between instructors and students.
+BlinkBoard is affordable, simple, and efficiently manages LED patterns with minimal microcontroller load.
+Its effectiveness was proven in workshops with high-school and undergraduate students.

 ### References

 Andrea Bianchi, Kongpyung Justin Moon, Artem Dementyev, Seungwoo Je.
 2024. **BlinkBoard: Guiding and monitoring circuit assembly for synchronous and remote physical computing education**.
 In HardwareX 2024, e00511, ISSN 2468-0672, DOI: [https://doi.org/10.1016/j.ohx.2024.e00511](https://doi.org/10.1016/j.ohx.2024.e00511).

 <!-- DO NOT CHANGE MANUALLY -->